arbazrizvi07/portfolio/README.md

 Open browser; goto [localhost/phpmyadmin](http://localhost/phpmyadmin).

-Create a database with name "cias" and import the file "cias.sql" in that database.
+Create a database with name "portfolio" and import the file "portfolio.sql" in that database.

 Copy the remaining code into your root directory:

 for example, for windows

-**WAMP : c:/wamp/www/cias**
+**WAMP : c:/wamp/www/portfolio**

 OR

-**XAMPP : c:/xampp/htdocs/cias**
+**XAMPP : c:/xampp/htdocs/portfolio**

-Open browser; goto [localhost/cias](http://localhost/cias) and press enter:
+Open browser; goto [localhost/portfolio](http://localhost/portfolio) and press enter:

 The login screen will appear.